refractionPOINT/lce_doc/docs/permissions.md

 | replicant.get     | Get the list of active Services.
 | ingestkey.ctrl    | Change ingestion keys.
 | payload.ctrl      | Add/Remove/Get Payloads.
 | payload.use       | Deploy a payload to a sensor.
-| comms.room.list   | List and view rooms.
-| comms.room.create | Create rooms.
-| comms.status      | Change room status.
-| comms.assign      | Assign users to rooms.
-| comms.msg.view    | View messages in rooms.
-| comms.msg.post    | Post messages in rooms.
-| comms.link        | Add and remove links in rooms.
-| comms.bucket      | Modify room bucketing rules.
 | net.provision     | Provision new net endpoints.
 | net.policy.get    | Get the policies applied to net endpoints.
 | net.policy.set    | Set a policy applied to net endpoints.